Supreme Governor of the Church of England

-The Supreme Governor of the Church of England is the titular head of the Church of England, a position which is vested in the British monarch.
+The supreme governor of the Church of England is the titular head of the Church of England, a position which is vested in the British monarch.
 Although the monarch's authority over the Church of England is largely ceremonial and is mostly observed in a symbolic capacity, the position is still relevant to the established church.
 As the supreme governor, the monarch formally appoints high-ranking members of the church on the advice of the prime minister of the United Kingdom, who in turn acts on the advice of the Crown Nominations Commission.
-Since the Act of Settlement of 1701, all Supreme Governors have been members of the Church of England.
+Since the Act of Settlement 1701, all supreme governors have been members of the Church of England.

 History

 By 1536, King Henry VIII had broken with the Holy See, seized assets of the Catholic Church in England and Wales and declared the Church of England as the established church with himself as its supreme head.
 The Act of Supremacy 1534 confirmed the king's status as having supremacy over the church and required the peers to swear an oath recognising Henry's supremacy.
-Henry's daughter Mary I attempted to restore the English Church's allegiance to the Pope and repealed the Act of Supremacy in 1555.
+Mary I attempted to restore the English Church's allegiance to the pope and repealed the Act of Supremacy in 1555.
 Elizabeth I ascended to the throne in 1558, and the Parliament restored the original Act by passing the Act of Supremacy 1558.
 To placate critics, the Oath of Supremacy, which peers were required to swear, set the monarch's title as supreme governor rather than supreme head of the restored Church of England.
 This wording avoided the charge that the monarchy was claiming divinity or subordinating Jesus of Nazareth (whom the Christian Bible explicitly identified as the head of the Church in the Epistle to the Ephesians).

 "Defender of the Faith" (Fidei Defensor) has been part of the English—and since the union of Scotland and England, the British—monarch's title since Henry VIII was granted it by Pope Leo X in 1521 in recognition of Henry's role in opposing the Protestant Reformation.
 The pope withdrew the title, but it was later reconferred by Parliament in the reign of Edward VI.